 In an October 2001 memo, President Mary Sue Coleman requested the development of "a model to use the UI educational testing expertise to advance the effective use of testing nationally, and a model to grow the educational testing activities of the UI."
 In response to President Coleman's request, a small group of College of Education faculty suggested the creation of a Center for Advanced Studies in Measurement and Assessment (CASMA).
 CASMA was formally created in September 2002 and Dr. Robert L. Brennan, the Lindquist Chair in Measurement and Testing, was appointed its first Director.

-Current staff include Professor Brennan (Co-Director), Dr. Won-Chan Lee (Co-Director), Dr. Hyung Jin Kim (Associate Research Scientist), Anne Wilson (Finance & Research Administrator), and graduate assistants.
+Current staff include Professor Brennan (Founding Director), Dr. Won-Chan Lee (Director), Dr. Hyung Jin Kim (Associate Research Scientist), Dr. Jaime Malatesta (Associate Research Scientist), Anne Wilson (Finance & Research Administrator), and graduate assistants.
 Other faculty and students in the College of Education are regularly or occasionally involved in various CASMA activities, particularly Professor Michael J. Kolen and his graduate students.

 Among the most visible activities that CASMA undertakes are the following: